-The emission factors set out in Table 3 are used by Swisscom for Scope 2 emissions from electricity from 2018 onwards, with the emissions reported in tonnes of CO2 eq.
-These emission factors were calculated by myclimate based on a study of the Swiss electricity mix (environmental review: electricity mix Switzerland 2014 from 7 December 2016) and on the basis of the data provided for the individual scopes by ecoinvent version 3.1 and version 3.6 from 2018 onwards.
-From 2019, the emission factors for electricity will be based on the individual scopes published in a supplement to the above-mentioned study.
+The emission factors set out in Table 3 are used by Swisscom for Scope 2 emissions from electricity, with the emissions reported in tonnes of $\mathrm{CO_2}$ eq.
+These emission factors are based on a study of the Swiss electricity mix (environmental review: electricity mixes Switzerland 2018 from 27 April 2021) and on the basis of the data provided for the individual scopes by ecoinvent version 3.1 and version 3.7 from 2018 onwards.
+From 2019, the emission factors for electricity are based on the individual scopes published in a supplement to the above-mentioned study.

 Swisscom sources its district heating from different heat networks.
-From 2018 onwards, the emission factor for district heating has been calculated by scope (Scope 2 and 3).
+From 2018, the emission factor for district heating will be calculated by scope (Scope 2 and 3).